Maria Sibylla Merian

 Illustration inspired by Maria Sibylla Merian’s 1679 publication Der Raupen wunderbare Verwandelung und sonderbare Blumen-nahrung (The Wondrous Transformation of Caterpillars and Their Remarkable Diet of Flowers), with insects and fruits surrounding the book to reflect its rich botanical and entomological content.

-Her 1679 publication, Der Raupen wunderbare Verwandelung und sonderbare Blumen-nahrung (“The Wondrous Transformation of Caterpillars and Their Remarkable Diet of Flowers”), signalled her transition from decorative artist to scientific observer.
-Based on direct observation, each engraving depicted insects across multiple life stages—egg, larva, pupa, adult—alongside the specific plants they relied on for nourishment.
+Her 1679 publication, Der Raupen wunderbare Verwandelung und sonderbare Blumen-nahrung (“The Wondrous Transformation of Caterpillars and Their Remarkable Diet of Flowers”), marked her transition from decorative artist to scientific observer.
+Based on direct observation, each engraving depicted insects across multiple life stages, egg, larva, pupa, and adult, alongside the specific plants they relied on for nourishment.

-At a time when insects were still thought to spontaneously emerge from mud or decay, Merian’s observations contradicted centuries of Aristotelian dogma.
-Her work—grounded in patient rearing, detailed field notes, and visual analysis—positioned metamorphosis as a natural, observable process and opened new scientific pathways in entomology.
+At a time when insects were still widely thought to arise spontaneously from mud or decay, Merian’s observations challenged centuries of Aristotelian dogma.
+Her work, grounded in patient rearing, detailed field notes, and visual analysis, treated metamorphosis as a natural, observable process and helped open new pathways in entomology.

 After her mother’s death in 1690, Merian left the commune and moved with her daughters to Amsterdam, then the epicentre of European trade, art, and scientific thought.
 There, she gained access to the private cabinets of curiosities maintained by wealthy patrons such as Nicolaas Witsen and Frederick Ruysch.

 But it wasn’t enough to observe exotic specimens second-hand.
-Merian wanted to see nature in situ—to follow life not just in drawings or jars, but through its own temporal rhythms.
+Merian wanted to see nature where it lived: to follow life not just in drawings or jars, but through its own temporal rhythms.
 In 1699, at the age of 52, she set sail for Suriname.

 Illustrations by Maria Sibylla Merian from Metamorphosis Insectorum Surinamensium.
 From left to right: Row 1 — Plates 22, 8, 6, 11; Row 2 — Plates 71, 45, 5, 49; Row 3 — Plates 18, 1, 4, 66; Row 4 — Plates 59, 15, 12, 2.